 Ghislaine Maxwell's attorneys argue against unsealing grand jury testimony

-Attorneys for Jeffrey Epstein's former associate Ghislaine Maxwell are arguing against the Justice Department's attempt to unseal grand jury testimony against her, writing in a court filing Tuesday that their client "has no choice but to respectfully oppose" the potential release.
+Attorneys for Ghislaine Maxwell are arguing against the Justice Department's attempt to unseal grand jury testimony against her, writing in a court filing Tuesday that their client "has no choice but to respectfully oppose" the potential release.

 "Jeffrey Epstein is dead.
 Ghislaine Maxwell is not," Maxwell's attorney David Markus wrote in a nine-page filing.
 "Whatever interest the public may have in Epstein, that interest cannot justify a broad intrusion into grand jury secrecy in a case where the defendant is alive, her legal options are viable, and her due process rights remain."